pmiotti/Get-and-Clean-Data-Class-Project/README.md

 Even if this is not a necessary step in the current configuration, where all the files are in the same directory, this can be useful in preparing a clean execution environment.
-Create an empty directory which will be the home for developing the data elaboration, for example create a dir named Ògetdata.projectÓ, and then switch to that dir, for example:
+Create an empty directory which will be the home for developing the data elaboration, for example create a dir named "getdata.projectÓ, and then switch to that dir, for example:

 > setwd("./getdata.project/")